The top SEO myths you need to stop believing if you want more search traffic and increased profits

 This is the single most harmful SEO myth you can believe if you’re a small business.
-Far too many small businesses think, just because their big business competitors are generating great profits and have the budgets to do a great job, that they must have spent their money wisely on research, professional development and top talent and that they must be following best practices.
+Far too many small businesses think, just because their big business competitors are generating great profits and have the budgets to do a great job, that they must have spent their money wisely on research, professional development, and top talent and that they must be following best practices.

 It’s not true.

 Big businesses often have lots of money to throw around.
 But that means they don’t feel as motivated to get the best value for their money.
-Plus, big business decision makers aren’t as committed to the company’s success as, say, a sole trader or family-owned business, so when they’re outsourcing content creation or SEO work, they’ll do just enough work to find someone who won’t make them look bad, but they’re often not motivated to go the extra mile and find the perfect person or agency.
+Plus, big business decision-makers aren’t as committed to the company’s success as, say, a sole trader or family-owned business, so when they’re outsourcing content creation or SEO work, they’ll do just enough work to find someone who won’t make them look bad, but they’re often not motivated to go the extra mile and find the perfect person or agency.

 Let me give you an example.
 Let’s say you have two options.

 Option A: You spend $600 on a blog post that looks really good in search results and so has the potential to attract lots of people from your target market.
-You want to turn those visitors into customers as quickly as possible so you demand that your writer add a clear ‘buy now’ call-to-action at the bottom of the blog post.
+You want to turn those visitors into customers as quickly as possible, so you demand that your writer add a clear ‘buy now’ call-to-action at the bottom of the blog post.

 Option B: You spend $600 on a blog post that looks really good in search results and so has the potential to attract lots of people from your target market.
-You want to turn as many of those visitors as possible into customers so you spend another $2000 to get two more blog posts that all link together and have your writer add a subtle ‘buy now’ call-to-action to the third blog post.
+You want to turn as many of those visitors as possible into customers, so you spend another $2000 to get two more blog posts that all link together and have your writer add a subtle ‘buy now’ call-to-action to the third blog post.

 What do you think would happen in each situation?
 Well, the most likely result is that the first blog post would attract lots of visitors from the target market.
-In option A, those visitors would get to the bottom of the post, and most of them would roll their eyes and click away in disgust at the blatant sales pitch.
-1% of readers click on the link and 15% of those people make a purchase.
+In option A, those visitors would get to the bottom of the post, and many of them would roll their eyes and click away in disgust at the blatant sales pitch.
+Maybe 1% of readers click on the link and 15% of those people make a purchase.
 In option B, the visitors get to the bottom of the post, and most of them love the look of the next post in the series, so they click through to read it.
-And most of them to do the same with the third.
+And most of them do the same with the third.
 When they get to the end of the third blog post, 80% of the readers see the call-to-action and are intrigued, so click on the link.
 20% of those people make a purchase.